Silicon Valley Monterey Bay Council: Facilities

 Buildings at Camp Hi-Sierra include a staff bunkhouse, dining hall, office, and other structures.
 The camp is bisected by the North Fork of the Tuolumne River.
 On the western side is Staff Hill, home to the camp staff during the summertime.
 Also, this side contains the camp office, health lodge, dining hall, flag meadow, and the ranger's home.
 On the southernmost end of the camp property is a small seasonal man-made lake.

 On the eastern side of camp is the Blackfoot Meadow, home to the baseball diamond.
 Directly across from Blackfoot Meadow is the archery range.
-Also near the meadow is the frisbee golf|disc golf course.
+Also near the meadow is the frisbee disc golf course.
 Further south is the high adventure area; this includes the bike barn and rock climbing tower.
-Across from the climbing wall which was built in 2016 is the trading post, which was built in 2005.
-Next to the high adventure area is the Trail-to-First Class area and beyond that the Scoutcraft area.
+Across from the climbing wall (built in 2016) is the trading post, which was built in 2005.
+Next to the high adventure area is the Trail to Eagle area (also called Treagle) and beyond that the Scoutcraft area.
 Opposite from Scoutcraft is the "livery", home of the craft shop.
 Behind this is the Nature area, formerly the High-Adventure Base.
 The log cabin has now been converted into the nature cabin, with space on the second floor for storage and a workspace, formerly a sleeping area.

-Across the road from the Nature area is Foxfire.
+Across the path from the Nature area is Foxfire.
 On this fenced-in property, there is a tipi for Indian lore classes and a blacksmith shop with a coal forge and three anvils.
 This is home of the Mountain Man program, where scouts can learn blacksmithing, woodcarving, and tomahawk throwing.

 The eastern side of the river contains all of the scout camps, where 250-350 scouts can be housed in tents.
-High on the hill are the shooting range and chapel.
+High on the hill are the shooting ranges and chapel.